Sen. Collins expected to announce 2020 plans this week

 Kevin Kelley, a spokesman for Collins, confirmed she is expected to announce her decision whether or not to run for re-election this week.

-The race is expected to be tough for Collins, who gained popularity as a moderate Republican but recently faced scrutiny for her support of Supreme Court Justice Brett Kavanaugh.
+The race is expected to be tough for Collins, who gained popularity as a moderate Republican but recently faced scrutiny for her support of Justice Brett Kavanaugh’s nomination to the Supreme Court.

 It also comes amid heightened political tensions including the Trump impeachment proceedings, which Collins has tried to distance herself from, saying she would have to act as an impartial juror if impeachment is considered by the Senate.